bitrise-io/devcenter/_articles/reviews/bitrise-ota-app-deployment-draft.md

 - Notify: Emails
 - Enable Public Page for the App?

-Here is a short recap on the different build steps to each platform.
-The links point to our more in-depth tutorials if you needed more information.
+Here is a short recap on the different build steps platforms use.
+The links point to our step by step getting started tutorials if you needed more information for each platform.

 | Platform | Build step | Deploy step |